customer01annapooranisarees/customer01annapooranisarees/packages/product_review/README.md

-# Product review extension for annapoorani
+# Product review extension for customer01annapooranisarees

 This extension allows customer to review and rate products.

-> **Note**: This extension requires annapoorani version 1.0.0-rc.6 or higher.
+> **Note**: This extension requires customer01annapooranisarees version 1.0.0-rc.6 or higher.

 ## Installation guide